 Master of Education in Curriculum and Teaching

-The Master of Education Program in Curriculum and Teaching reflects teaching and learning in the 21st Century and is designed to enhance curricular innovation and teaching practices necessary for master teachers.
+Whether you seek to expand your existing license, build 21st century technology skills, or strengthen your expertise in reading, this Master of Education degree is for you.
+The program reflects teaching and learning in the 21st Century and is designed to enhance curricular innovation and teaching practices necessary for master teachers.
 Coursework, field-based experiences, and a final project or thesis are designed to develop and extend abilities to facilitate learning for students.
 The required twelve credit hours of electives offers choice in selecting a certificate or endorsement program from a menu of contemporary offerings or designing one’s own curricular focus.
 This choice equips candidates with research and skills applicable to today’s classrooms.

 Required Courses - Curriculum and Teaching Core (all required) (12):